kienstra/dyanamic-config/api-gateway/README.md

-Trivial file to test whether editing this adds the parameter to the `continue_config.yml`.
+A trivial file to test whether editing this adds the parameter to the `continue_config.yml`.